ajzenhamernikola/GiA/README.md

 ## Usage

 Currently, the user is able to create nodes, create edges, and to move nodes along with adjacent edges.
-- To create a node, just click on *New node* button, and a new node will appear.
-You can drag & drop nodes everywhere around the *Graph creating* area.
+- To create a node, just click on *Add node* button, and a new node will appear.
+You can drag & drop nodes everywhere around the *Graph creating area*.
 - To create an edge, double click on a node where you want an edge to begin (the selected node will be highlighted in red), and double click on another node where you want edge to end, and a new edge will appear.
 To cancel edge creation, just double click on a beginning edge.
 Currently, loops are not supported.
 - If you move a node, all adjacent edges will be moved with it.